xBurningGiraffe/TryHackMe/Overpass/README.md

 ![overpass13](https://user-images.githubusercontent.com/86382301/151735923-ec5d0151-7390-4666-bde8-9c2fddefcccb.png)

 ### First, I ran linpeas and put the findings in the /tmp folder on the target system.
-Before reviewing the results, I checked the see if I could edit the hosts file to point the target at my own machine.
+Before reviewing the results, I checked to see if I could edit the hosts file to point the target at my own machine.

 ![overpass14](https://user-images.githubusercontent.com/86382301/151735973-a8a87b9b-5e9d-4e3b-adea-4170cf83d456.png)